Multiple Effect Evaporator

 Industrial Use

-Forward Feed in Multiple Effect Evaporators are widely used in industries where the feed is not highly viscous and can tolerate higher temperatures.
+Forward Feed in multiple-effect evaporators is widely used in industries where the feed is not highly viscous and can tolerate higher temperatures.
 For example, in the chemical processing industry, forward feed systems are used to concentrate various chemical solutions.
 In the food and beverage industry, they are used to evaporate water from fruit juices, milk, and other non-viscous liquids.

 Backward Feed Multiple Effect Evaporator